Skip to main content

 GUESTS AGES 14 AND OLDER

-• Layered costumes or costume props that surround the entire body are strongly discouraged and may be subject to additional security screening.
+• Layered costumes or props surrounding the entire body are strongly discouraged and may require additional security screening.

 • Costumes may not reach or drag on the ground.